Aidbox/aidbox-react-app/wiki/codebase.md

 ```
-So from client you jsut need to send POST request to `http://AIDBOX_URL/do-something-and-send-email.`
+So from client you jsut need to send POST request to `http://AIDBOX_URL/do-something-and-send-email.`.
+Aidbox will redirect request to app.
+To make it work for example you may check our `docker-compose` file.